crowl0gic/nut-server-cfg/README.md

 This repository was created to help others set up their Eaton SNMP UPSes.
 Despite my best efforts, it should not in any way be considered a production ready implementation.
 My primary goal was to gain familiarity with NUT and Bash scripts while deploying the software to a handful of client machines.
 In conclusion, I'm not responsible for anything that goes wrong should you decide to use these deliverables and / or duplicate my efforts.
 You have been warned... >:-)

 ## Introduction
-I started out with NUT v2.7.4, but realized that an upgrade was necessary. v2.8.0 has a number of stability / functionality improvements for the SNMP driver and the systemd configuration as a whole.
+I started out with NUT v2.7.4, but quickly realized that an upgrade was necessary. v2.8.0 has a number of stability / functionality improvements for the SNMP driver and the systemd configuration as a whole.
 Since I wasn't able to locate an installer package for Debian or Ubuntu (as of 12/2022), I compiled and installed the tarball.
-I'm pleased to say that everything was straightforward and only minor modifications were needed.
-The configuration files demonstrate how to gracefully shutdown the NUT host and any client machines that are connected to it, before powering down the UPS itself.
+If the Debian system paths are correctly set [before compilation](#configuration), everything should work as expected.
+The included files demonstrate how to gracefully shutdown the NUT host and any client machines that are connected to it before powering down the UPS itself.

 ### Hardware
 This guide only applies to UPSes running the [Eaton M2 network card](https://www.eaton.com/us/en-us/catalog/backup-power-ups-surge-it-power-distribution/eaton-gigabit-network-card---na.html).
 The M2 enables SNMP connectivity with various Eaton UPS devices which support it.
 It complies with the IETF ([RFC 1628](https://datatracker.ietf.org/doc/html/rfc1628)) standard.
 As of 12/2022, these cards can be obtained new on eBay for around $170 USD.